ovh/docs/pages/web/hosting/mail_function_script_records/guide.en-gb.md

 > [!primary]
 >
-> This guide mainly applies to emails sent from scripts located on your [OVHcloud web hosting](https://www.ovhcloud.com/en-gb/web-hosting/) using the PHP "mail()" function.
+> This guide mainly applies to emails sent from scripts located on your [OVHcloud web hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/) using the PHP "mail()" function.
 >
 > If you would like to manage the email accounts included in your MX Plan service or in your [OVHcloud web hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/){.external}, please refer to our [MX Plan documentation](https://docs.ovh.com/gb/en/emails/).
 >